4 Metrics Every Restaurant Should Be Tracking

 Table service restaurants need to track a slightly different measurement – average cover, which measures how effective each employee is at maximizing sales for each table in their section, as one server may have a bigger section than another server.
 The easiest way to measure this is through a cloud-based system that integrates with your POS.
 You’ll start to see the best servers sell more to each person and average cover accurately measures this.

-One of the key reasons new staff may not meet their sales targets is that they are not up-selling.
+Up-selling is an excellent practical strategy for increasing money per labor hour.
+Essentially, you’re tapping into a customer demand that the customer might not have known was there.
 Good training on the menu and specific descriptions of key items is important.
-You need to maximize selling time when there is a guest in the seat, and tracking up-selling by employee will identify the servers leaving dollars on the table.
+You need to maximize selling time when there is a guest in the seat, and tracking up-selling by employees will identify the servers leaving dollars on the table.

-For limited service restaurants, new staff can have a huge impact on cost of goods sold.
 Many restaurants lose profit from new cooks due to incorrect portioning, waste, and unrecorded sales.
+In this industry, a successful restaurant business can quickly become an unsuccessful one if food costs spiral out of control.
 A daily prime cost report measures these problems and identifies the root cause of an issue quickly.
 You can identify shifts where waste is higher than average or food cost for a particular item is above the norm.
 Armed with this intel you can start asking your managers the right questions.

 Once you’ve identified an issue in your operations, you can start fixing it with new training programs or specific one-on-one training.
 The hardest part is actually tracking the metrics.
 Modern back-office software gives managers access to these metrics on their mobile devices in an easy-to-use format.
 Data can be pulled from multiple POS platforms and updated in real-time via the cloud, so you always have accurate, current analysis at your fingertips to measure and manage staff productivity.